serviceanimals/Harper/README.md

 [![Harper20200516.png](https://github.com/serviceanimals/Harper/raw/master/Harper20200516.png)](https://github.com/serviceanimals/Harper/raw/master/Harper20200516.png)

-The top picture was taken five days after the one below it.
+The picture above was taken five days after the one below it.
 The only topicals that are being used are completely natural: sunlight, rain and running.
 Food as medicine plus her own canine companion are employed in this battle to control her mange too.
 Do you see the radical improvement in Harper's coat?

 [![Harper20200511.png](https://github.com/serviceanimals/Harper/raw/master/Harper20200511.png)](https://github.com/serviceanimals/Harper/raw/master/Harper20200511.png)

+The picture above was taken eighteen days after the one below it.
+The only topicals that are being used are completely natural: sunlight, rain and running.
+Food as medicine plus her own canine companion are employed in this battle to control her mange too.
+Do you see the radical improvement in Harper's coat?

 [![Harper+Chopper20200424.png](https://github.com/serviceanimals/Harper/raw/master/Harper+Chopper20200424.png)](https://github.com/serviceanimals/Harper/raw/master/Harper+Chopper20200424.png)